deadlyvipers/dojo_rules/introduction.md

 hello world, On my way to becoming a GitHub Master.
-I love Ruby and JavaScript.
+I love *Ruby
+*JavaScript